 Omega-3 EPA & DHA

 Rhonda currently takes an omega-3 supplement called Norwegian PURE-3, which is touted as being both extremely high quality, and having very low levels of oxidation.
-Specifically Rhonda supplements the high DHA version they sell, which has pink packaging.
-See this section of her Crowdcast where she mentions it.
+Rhonda was previously taking the high DHA version during pregnancy and whilst breastfeeding her son – with the intention that the DHA was important for her child’s developmental process.
+Since then Rhonda alternates between the high DHA version and the high EPA version.

 Norwegian PURE-3 is currently only available direct from the manufacturer, who offer international shipping from their base in Norway.
 However, Rhonda suggests they will be on Amazon.com in the future.